maciejklim/maciejklim.github.io/content/post/analysis-srum/index.md

 ---
 title: "Your computer knows exactly how much data every single app has sent to the internet"
 date: "2025-12-07"
-description: "Learn how to analyze the SRUBD.dat database file."
+description: "Learn how to analyze the SRUBD.dat file."
 image: "banner934.jpg"
 categories: "Forensics"
 draft: false